 The Drexel Engineering Leadership Transformation Academy

-As a participant you will begin to build the important relationships with peers and become acquainted with resources (which include faculty and staff) on campus that will support your success in your first year and beyond.
-The cohort of incoming students will start you off with connections that will be important beyond the two-weeks of DELTA.
-The summer program will introduce you to your peer mentors and the Director of Diversity, Equity and Inclusion (DEI) who will continue to engage participants throughout the year.
+As a participant, you will interact with peers and become acquainted with resources (including faculty and staff) on campus that will support your success in your first year and beyond.
+Your cohort of incoming students will start you off with connections that will be important throughout your student journey.
+DELTA will introduce you to your peer mentors and the Director of Diversity, Equity and Inclusion (DEI), with events and social gatherings throughout the year.
 Activities include DEI discussions, stress and time management workshops, professional development opportunities and fun events.

-DELTA alumni remain very connected to their cohort throughout their time at Drexel.
-They serve as program managers and others volunteer as peer mentors to help the newest incoming group because they know the value of the program.
-The essence of DELTA is build a sense of community with peers, build academic preparedness and awareness and to encourage active engagement throughout the journey at Drexel's College of Engineering.
+Our DELTA alumni remain very connected to their cohort throughout their time at Drexel.
+Alumni give back as program managers and volunteer as peer mentors to help the newest incoming group because it meant so much to them.
+The essence of DELTA is in building a sense of community with peers, fostering academic preparedness and awareness and to encourage active engagement throughout the student experience at Drexel's College of Engineering.

 Why Summer DELTA:

 - Build sense of belonging and community with other scholars (both first year and upper-class)